trustfractal/fractal-contracts/README.md

 * Plugin gathers all date and generates a root `claimHash`
 * Plugin calls `registry.computeSignableKey(subjectAddress, rootHash)`, and
     receives a new hash, `signableHash` as a result
-* Issuer's wallet signs `signableHash` and returns the signature to the plugin
+* Attester's wallet signs `signableHash` and returns the signature to the plugin
-* Plugin calls `registry.setClaimWithSignature(subject, issuer, rootHash,
+* Plugin calls `registry.setClaimWithSignature(subject, attester, rootHash,
-    signature)`, which validates the signature against the subject, hash, and issuer, and stores it
+    signature)`, which validates the signature against the subject, hash, and attester, and stores it
-* Further calls to `registry.getClaim(issuer, signature)` should return `subject`;
+* Further calls to `registry.getClaim(attester, signature)` should return `subject`;

 ### Staking